steeleh/kiln-controllerLCD/README.md

 #### LCD

 Added facility to drive 16x2 LCD display to show kiln temperature and target temperature using RPLCD module.
+Requires i2c to be activated via raspi-config.

 #### Logger